PokemonSanFran/testing-history-2/meta/docs/story.md

 * The team discover that the lab is for amplifying the energy of Pokémon to be used externally.
 * The Pokémon all chained up are all Ground type Pokémon.
 * Drasna and Zoey realize that the machine here are the source of the Earthquakes, and further, the Earthquakes that destroyed Alcatraz 50 years ago were from the same source - the government,and now Ycombinator, is using this weapon to attack citizens.
-* There is a final Dynamaxed Pokémon in the lab.
+* There is a final Dynamax Pokémon in the lab.
 Archer and Zoey team up to defeat it.

 ## Let's Finish This.
-* The Elite Four and Teamrocket leadership all meet up in Alameda, and explain the Lab sitution.
+* The Elite Four and Teamrocket leadership all meet up in Alameda, and explain the Lab situation.
-* The crowd realzies that Ycombinator is literally playing to kill, and they need to escalate in kind.
+* The crowd realizes that Ycombinator is literally playing to kill, and they need to escalate in kind.
-* Archer jokes that they should all storm the Salesforcetower and force a confession out of the Ycombinator leadership, but the group begins to takethem seriously.
+* Archer jokes that they should all storm the Salesforcetower and force a confession out of the Ycombinator leadership, but the group begins to take them seriously.
 * Zoey remembers that all C-Suite members have a warp panel in their homes that leads directly to their offices.
 * Siebold suggests breaking into Sabrina's place instead of Koga, since Koga's disappearance has likely triggered a police presence.
 * The group agrees to meet outside Sabrina's home in Sunset.

 ## I'm In.
 * Siebold, Drasna, Wikstrom, Archer, Ariana and Zoey all meet outside Sabrina's house.
-* Malva is outside the Salesforce tower, ready to start a protest to distract security.
+* Malva is outside the Salesforcetower, ready to start a protest to distract security.
 * The team breaks into Sabrina's house, figures out the code to the door, and are able to use the warp panel to go directly into Ycombinator's offices.
-* The group splits up and begins acending the tower.
+* The group splits up and begins ascending the tower.
-* Zoey reaches Rose's office in Leagueops, but Bianca is sitting in Rose's chair instead.
+* Zoey reaches Rose's office in League Ops, but Bianca is sitting in Rose's chair instead.
 * Zoey defeats Bianca and demands to know where Rose is.
 Bianca reveals a secret set of stairs that goes up to the observation deck.

 ## You Can't Stop Me!